 Success of the program

-In recent years, large retailers and associated service providers have acknowledged the benefits of training employees in safe handling of A2/A2L refrigerants, recognising the risk to employee safety and their own employer OHS obligations.
+Large retailers and service providers are leading the way in recognising the benefits of training employees in the safe handling of low GWP refrigerants.
+They recognise how Green Scheme Accreditation can underpin employee safety and address employer OHS obligations.